 Dormant companies are required to file a Company Tax Return with HMRC if they were previously trading before becoming dormant.
 Companies that are dormant from the date of incorporation do not have to file any tax returns until they become active.

-After informing your local corporation tax office that it has ceased trading, you should receive a ‘Notice to deliver a Company Tax Return’.
-This must be completed to cover the period of activity before your company became dormant and to work out the amount of corporation tax your company owes, if any.
+After informing your local Corporation Tax office that your business has ceased trading, you should receive a ‘Notice to deliver a Company Tax Return’.
+This must be completed to cover the period of activity before your company became dormant and to work out the amount of Corporation Tax your company owes, if any.

-Other than this tax return, a dormant company should have no further obligation to contact HMRC until it begins trading or the company is dissolved.
+Other than this tax return, a dormant company should have no further obligations for HMRC until it begins trading or the company is dissolved.

 Does a dormant company have to pay any tax?